dabeaz/curio/docs/reference.rst

    Adds an already existing task to the task group.

-.. asyncmethod:: TaskGroup.next_done(*, cancel_remaining=False)
+.. asyncmethod:: TaskGroup.next_done()

    Returns the next completed task.
 Returns ``None`` if no more tasks remain.
    A ``TaskGroup`` may also be used as an asynchronous iterator.

-If the *cancel_remaining* option is given, all remaining tasks are cancelled.
+.. asyncmethod:: TaskGroup.next_result()

+   Returns the result of the next completed task.
+If the task failed with an exception, that exception is raised.
+A ``RuntimeError`` exception is raised if this is called when no remaining tasks are available.

 .. asyncmethod:: TaskGroup.join(*, wait=all)

    Wait for tasks in the group to terminate.
-If *wait* is `all`, then wait for all tasks to completee.
-If *wait* is `any` then wait for any task to terminate and cancel any remaining tasks.
-If *wait* is `object`, then wait for any task to terminate and return a non-None object, cancelling all remaining tasks afterwards.
+If *wait* is ``all``, then wait for all tasks to completee.
+If *wait* is ``any`` then wait for any task to terminate and cancel any remaining tasks.
+If *wait* is ``object``, then wait for any task to terminate and return a non-None object, cancelling all remaining tasks afterwards.
 If any task returns with an error, then all remaining tasks are immediately cancelled and a ``TaskGroupError`` exception is raised.
 If the